How To Get A Loved One Into Rehab

 The Consequences of SUD

 As people often say in recovery, things get worse before they get better.
-Most people battling SUD struggle with psychological symptoms such as depression and crazy mood springs.
+Most people battling SUD also struggle with psychological symptoms such as depression and severe mood swings.
 They’re more likely to engage in risky behavior, such as driving while intoxicated or committing crimes to get more drugs.

 Additionally, a substance use disorder has severe physical effects, ranging from brain, kidney, or liver damage to rotting teeth.
-According to the U.S. Surgeon General, just one instance of alcohol or drug abuse can have negative consequences, including (but not limited to):
+According to the U.S. Surgeon General, even one instance of alcohol or drug misuse can have negative consequences.

-• Long-term societal consequences.
-These can include reduced productivity at work or school, higher healthcare costs, unintended pregnancy, the spread of infectious disease, drug-related crime, interpersonal and domestic violence, and many other effects on families, communities, the economy, and society.
+• Long-term societal consequences: These include reduced productivity at work or school, higher healthcare costs, unintended pregnancy, the spread of infectious disease, drug-related crime, interpersonal and domestic violence, and many other effects on families, communities, the economy, and society.

 A New Day Begins with Tennessee Valley Recovery